 You may also add a “P/L Change” column within the Positions tab.
 It will show the actual % of P/L. You can arrange it so that it's next to your “P/L Open” and you should see that the P/L Change metric corresponds to the percentage bar.

-The lowest current asking price for the position.
+Quote Ask: Quote Ask shows the lowest asking price for the position.

-Notable upcoming events relating to an underlying, such as an upcoming earnings date or dividend.
+Underlying Indicators: Notable upcoming events relating to an underlying, such as an upcoming earnings date or dividend.
 Platform denotes upcoming earnings with a purple ‘E’ icon .
 If there is a published earnings date, then there will be an earnings countdown that will be next to the ‘E’ .
 Dividends are denoted with a blue ‘D’ icon .
-Ex-dividend dates can be found under the ‘SYMBOL DETAIL’ located in the right sidebar menu.